MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 Depending on what you prefer, you may choose to crochet all the pieces, or to leave some of them out.
 The doll will look good even without the jacket, jabot and cuffs!

 I designed this doll of Joseph Bologne using mostly Bernat Premium and Red Heart Super Saver yarn.
+I purchase them all at my local Walmart.
 This is not sponsored.
 I however suggest you use equivalent yarn in order to achieve similar results.

+You may feel like using cotton yarn instead of acrylic for a non fuzzy effect, as often recommended for amigurumi.
+Rest assured that using acrylic will still give great results!

 ## Yarn used by VioletAndOberon when designing